 Despite this innovation, the Moog Synthesiser Company did not survive the decade, larger companies such as Arp and Roland developed Moog’s prototypes into more sophisticated and cost effective instruments.
 Moog sold the company to Norlin in the 1970’s whose miss-management lead to Moog’s resignation.
 Moog Music finally closed down in 1993.
 Robert Moog re-acquired the rights to the Moog company name in 2002 and once again began to produce updated versions of the Moog Synthesiser range.
-Robert Moog died in 2003.
+Robert Moog died on Aug 21 2005.

 |Moog Production Instruments 1963-2013|

 |Moog Company relaunch|